-Impairment charges on financial instruments showed a release of EUR 23 million in Q2 2018, whereas Q2 2017 showed a release of EUR 56 million.
-The release in Q2 2018 was attributable to several drivers, including indexation of collateral.
-There was a model refinement on mortgages in Q2 2017.
-The cost of risk of residential mortgages amounted to -5bps, well below the through-the-cycle level of 5-7bps.
+Impairment charges on financial instruments showed a release of EUR 19 million in H1 2018, whereas H1 2017 showed a release of EUR 59 million.
+The releases were supported by the strong performance of the Dutch economy and a model refinement on mortgages in H1 2017.